Untitled film frame

 Synopsis

-Every 24k frame in Blazer is not just a moment in a sequence but an individually crafted image capable of standing alone.
-The approach transforms the film from a passive viewing experience into an interactive art form, where audiences can own and engage with its essence in a completely new way.
+The approach transforms the film from a passive viewing experience into an interactive art form, where audiences can own and engage with it in a completely new way.

 fig. 1 Cinema unfolding